 We received our licence from UK Border Agency to accept non-European students.
 This is part of the points based visa system.

 Tobias celebrated our 30 Year Anniversary on the 10th of July!

-For more information about Tobias or any courses, please get in touch by emailing firstname.lastname@example.org or using the contact form below.
+For more information about Tobias or any courses, please get in touch by emailing firstname.lastname@example.org.